openautosecure/autosecure/README.md

 - Add your discord ID to the owners list
 - Add your bot token
 - Optionally you can add your skytools and donut key for stats

+### 6. Set up your domain for custom security mail (Optional)

+**You can toggle what kind of security mails the bot uses to secure your accounts It can be changed in the config in the "mail_provider" settings which can be "mailtm" or "domain".**

+The "mailtm" will use the mailtm API and secure accounts with temporary emails from it.
+The "domain" will use your custom domain and secure accounts with custom security emails from your domain.

+To set it up your own mail server you need to:
+- Update your domain records, MX and A records that point to your servers IP
+- Add your domain name to "domain" in the config
+- Have port 25 open

+Example Config:
 ```json
 {
     "owners": [